timescale/promscale/README.md

 # Configuring Helm Chart

-To get a fully-documented configuration file for timescale-observability please run
+To get a fully-documented configuration file for `timescale-observability`, please run:

 ```
 helm show values timescale/timescale-observability > my_values.yml
 ```

-You can then edit my_values.yml and deploy the release with the following command
+You can then edit `my_values.yml` and deploy the release with the following command:

 ```
 helm upgrade --install <release_name> --values my_values.yml timescale/timescale-observability